-Revenue of aircraft leasing (including share of joint ventures) for the period was HK\$1,520 million (2019 - HK\$1,556 million), and comprised income derived from leasing of narrow body aircraft and wide body aircraft to airlines.
-The aircraft leasing business has been hit by the COVID-19 pandemic as most of the airline lessees have suffered a decline in operating cash flow due to a slump in flight demand as a result of travel restrictions worldwide.
+Revenue of aircraft leasing (including share of joint ventures) for the period was HK\$1,256 million (2020 - HK\$1,520 million), a decrease of HK\$264 million when compared with the same period last year, and comprised income derived from leasing of narrow body aircraft and wide body aircraft to airlines.
+During the period, the Group strived to restructure lease terms with airline lessees to maintain aircraft on lease when airlines operated under difficult conditions.

-Contribution from aircraft leasing for the period amounted to HK\$733 million (2019 - HK\$717 million), including a gain of HK\$195 million on disposal of aircraft, and is summarised with reference to lessee's location of operation as follows:
+Contribution for the period (including share of joint ventures) amounted to HK\$440 million (2020 - HK\$733 million), a decrease of HK\$293 million when compared with the same period last year, in the absence of aircraft disposal gain (2020 - HK\$195 million) and a decline in leasing income due to impacts of the pandemic.
+Contribution with reference to lessee's location of operation is summarised as follows:

-Location 2020 HK\$ Million 2019 HK\$ Million
+Location 2021 HK\$ Million 2020 HK\$ Million

-Asia Europe North America Latin America 256 164 256 57 272 219 174 52
+Asia Europe North America Latin America 99 87 227 27 256 164 256 57

-733 717
+440 733

-At the interim period end date, the Group (including interest in joint ventures) owned 121 narrow body aircraft and 5 wide body aircraft with an average age of 6.3 years and an average remaining lease term of 4.6 years, and had commitments of approximately HK\$9 billion for acquisition of 20 aircraft.
+At the interim period end date, the Group (including interest in joint ventures) owned 120 narrow body aircraft and 5 wide body aircraft with an average age of 7.3 years and an average remaining lease term of 4.8 years, and had a total commitment of HK\$10.5 billion for acquisition of 22 aircraft.